 Sides To Serve With Pork Chops

-What’s The Best Cut To Use For Sous Vide Pork Chops?
+Best Cut for Sous Vide Pork Chops

 The truth is that you can use any cut of pork chops for sous vide and get great results.
 Rib chops are the most desirable given their marbling, tenderness and flavor; however, they are also the most expensive option.
-Boneless loin chops are leaner with a mild flavor.
-Sirloin chops are delicious if you can find them.
-Shoulder chops and blade chops are slightly less tender but the most affordable.

 FAQs